strategineer/personal-website/content/tabletop/fist/kaiju_ship.md

   - **ORDER**: Whoever is wearing the Crown of Control can force whoever is wearing the Crown of Subjugation (currently Caesar) to obey an order.
 Gotrovitch will use this to save himself if he feels threatened.

 - **CAESAR** (24HP)
+  - wants to escape from his prison and return to the sea.
   - Juvenile shell (3 ARMOR)
   - Crab-like claws (1D6+2 DAMAGE)
   - 8 legs